A11, PIERRE DE LENS, 2017

 The sculpture A11 is presented in a black pond of water.
 Reflecting it’s own image in an almost Narcissus like way, it stares into the depths of itself.
 But not to fall in love, yet to see the parallel world that hides behind it’s own reality.

-With it’s smooth features and it’s horizontal lines the work reminds us of the countless reclining nudes we find throughout art history, portraying the beauty and the humanity of their (usually feminine) models.
-This artwork may be seen in that tradition, but not as portraying the beauty of female vulnerability, but as a tribute to her singular strength.
+With it’s smooth features and it’s horizontal lines the work reminds us of the countless reclining nudes we find throughout art history, portraying the beauty and the vulnerability of their (usually feminine) models.
+This artwork certainly stands in that tradition, but not as portraying the beauty of female vulnerability, but as a tribute to her singular strength.

 Pierre de Lens Limestone (France)